THE PETEY GREENE PROGRAM IN RHODE ISLAND

 Thank you for your interest in tutoring with the Petey Greene Program.
 Our application consists of an online form which is at the bottom of this page.
 We will then select applicants for an in-person interview, before making our final decision.

 - The process of becoming a tutor is selective.
-We are looking for individuals who have a passion for education and a commitment to social justice and who will be able to deal with the challenges of working within a correctional facility and who will be able to develop their skills and adapt to unexpected circumstances throughout their time with us.
+We are looking for individuals who have a passion for education and a commitment to social justice, who will be able to deal with the challenges of working within a correctional facility, and who will be able to develop their skills and adapt to unexpected circumstances throughout their time with us.